 - She’s bored of talking about eating disorders.
 It’s not her any more.
 It’s over.
 She’s got a life to get on with.

-How an eating disorder affects thoughts and behaviours
+How the body interacts with thoughts and behaviours

 Malnourishment messes up the brain